 Step 1 – Do not choose the “how to make money” niche.
 I’m not sure why, but I made this mistake along with thousands of other people.
 This is the most competitive niche in the world.
 If you want to fight against the marketers, good luck.
 But there is a lot more money (and it’s made a lot easier) in the niches I’ll explain below.

-I ask them what their hobbies are that we could market, and they almost always they tell me that they don’t have anything they could sell.
+I ask them what their hobbies are that we could market, and they almost always tell me that they don’t have anything they could sell.
 The problem is that people usually look at their current job, and can’t think of ways they can market that skill.

 Here are examples of the last 3 conversations I’ve had:

 Friend #3 – came to me asking for help promoting a “how to make money online” course.
 He had to call me using a video relay because he’s deaf.
 I told him that he was going in the wrong direction with what he was promoting.
 He had no experience making money online.
-I asked him what his hobbies were, and surely enough told me he didn’t have any that he could sell.
+I asked him what his hobbies were, and sure enough, told me he didn’t have any that he could sell.
 Before I even asked that question I knew what his niche was.
 He’s been speaking through sign language his whole life, and there are thousands of people searching every month on how to learn sign language.

 What do you do in your free time when no one else is around?
 Are you good at video games?
 Are you a good cook?
 Do you play any sports?
 Do you throw dinner parties?
 Do you collect anything?
 Can you play an instrument?
 What is your passion?
 When you can answer this… then you know what your niche is.